Registration and Academic Standards for Graduate Students

 Retroactive leaves of absence are not permitted.
 Students who fail to return upon completion of a leave of absence need to re-apply to the degree program.
 Students must graduate within six years from the start of their first semester at Weatherhead.
 A leave of absence does not extend the maximum time permitted for the completion of degree requirements.
 A leave of absence cannot be taken if students are on an approved extension of the time limit to complete their degree.

 Students generally register for classes and make changes to their schedule using SIS.
 Step by step information on registering for classes is available online.
-For assistance with this process, students must contact the Weatherhead registrar at 216.368.5900 before the last day of the drop/add period.
+For assistance with this process, students must contact the Weatherhead registrar before the last day of the drop/add period.

 In general, Masters students can take a course for credit only one time.
 Master of Accountancy, Master of Business Administration, Master of Science in Positive Organization Development and Change, Master of Business Analytics and Intelligence, Master of Finance, Master of Healthcare Management, Master of Science in FinTech, and Master of Supply Chain Management students who earn a grade of F in a core course must repeat the course, or an equivalent course as approved by the faculty program director.
 Graduate students can repeat Curricular Practical Training or the equivalent, Independent Study/Special Problems and Topics and International Institute/study abroad electives.
 Full semester study abroad experiences at an international school are not repeatable.
-DM students who earned a grade of NP in a doctoral course are required to repeat the course and earn a P.
+Doctor of Business Administration students who earned a grade of NP in a doctoral course are required to repeat the course and earn a P.